 Respondents were paid a stipend for their participation.
 Stipends ranged from US$37.00 to US$48.00, depending on the specialty.

 Prescriber eligibility criteria

-The surveys were administered by Industry Standard Research (ISR), LLC.
+The surveys were administered by ISR.
 In summary, prescribers were asked to rate:

 ISR provided statistical significance tests by country and practice area for most questions.
 The information from these tests made it possible to determine which answers were most significant amongst prescribers from different countries and working in different practice areas.